BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Add per field validation filter and error output (thanks )

+= 2.1.1 =
+* Fixes a bug that caused the organization id field to be hidden on new installs

 = 2.1 =
 * Add drop down field type (thanks jbuchbinder)
 * Improve form HTML (thanks jbuchbinder)